sammy741157/Code-challenge-1/README.md

 - Milk: 50 ml per cup
 - Tealeaves: 1tbsp per cup
 - Sugar: 2 teaspoons per cup
-- User is prompted to put the number of cups he/she wants to be made
+- User is prompted to put the number of cups he/she want to be made
-- Web displays ingredients quantity needed
+- Web displays the quantity needed

 ## 3. mobileMoneyEstimator
 Located in: `./mobileMoneyEstimator`